windtoday/windtoday-blog/_posts/2017-09-06-introducing-v3.md

   <figcaption>windtoday loves your mobile.</figcaption>
 </figure>

-We are very excited to announce the new version of [windtoday.co](https://windtoday.co) version.
+We are very excited to announce the new version of [windtoday.co](https://windtoday.co).
 We called it **version 3.0.0** 🎉.

-This new version is focused in improve the mobile experience, optimizing all the application menus to be accessible with one hand.
+This new version is focused on improving the mobile experience, optimizing all the application menus to be accessible with one hand.

 Let’s walk through what’s been improved and what’s altogether new!